wwkimball/dynamic-package-builder/README.md

   1. For your project, place your RPM specification file(s) into a top-level SPECS subdirectory.
-  2. From the top-level directory of your project, clone (subrepo) this project and run `dynamic-package-builder/build-rpm-specs.sh` without any arguments.
+  2. From the top-level directory of your project, clone (submodule) this project and run `dynamic-package-builder/build-rpm-specs.sh` without any arguments.
   3. Your binary and source packages will be written under the RPMS and SRPMS subdirectories of your project.